joebew42/poker_hands_elixir/README.md

 # Poker Hands Kata in Elixir

-Here you will find a solution for the [Poker Hands Kata](http://codingdojo.org/kata/PokerHands/) done in Elixir.
+This is an Elixir version for the [Poker Hands Kata](http://codingdojo.org/kata/PokerHands/).
 There a few points that are still not complete.
-Feel free to navigate the TODO list and continue to practice this Kata, or try to start it from the beginning.
+Feel free to navigate the TODO list below and continue to practice this Kata, or try to start it from the very beginning.
+Also, try to look at the existing code, is there anything you would like to change or improve?

+There is also a [**Java version** of this Code Kata](https://github.com/xpepper/poker-hands-kata).
+Done in pair programming with [Piero Di Bello](https://twitter.com/pierodibello) and [Matteo Pierro](https://twitter.com/matteo_pierro).

 ## Let's play